UnmappedStack/CTFAW/README.md

 # CTFAW
-Compiler To Fuck Around With
+Stands for Compiler To Fuck Around With, and is pronounced "see-foh".

 This is just a toy compiler that I'm messing with in Rust.
 It's not meant to be good.
 It isn't even unlikely for it to randomly crash.